Basic usage

 An option always starts with dash (-), or with double dash. (--), followed by the name of the option (e.g. q, C, case-sensitive).
 If the option requires parameter, then it is followed by the parameter to the option (as mycfg.fmpp in -C mycfg.fmpp), which counts as the part of the option, not as non-option.

 If the option uses single dash, then the name of the option is exactly 1 character long; this is called short form.
 If the option uses double dash, then the name can be arbitrary long; this is called long form.
 All options have long form, and many options have both long and short form versions, which are equivalent (for example -q and --quiet).
-Short form options can be grouped together, for example you can write
+Short form options can be grouped together, for example you can write-qxs

--q -x -s
+instead of -q -x -s

 Some options require a parameter.
 To demonstrate the syntactical rules with examples, here are the valid ways to give cp852 as parameter to option -E alias --source-encoding:

-• -Ecp852: here I have utilized that a short option name is always 1 character long, and thus, since -E require parameter, the rest of this argument will be interpreted as the parameter of the option.
-(Note, that because if this, grouping (as -qxs) will not work if an option in the group, other than the very last option, requires parameter.)
-The next argument of the command-line will not be interpreted as parameter to -E.
+-E cp852: here the parameter was the next argument after the option-Ecp852: here I have utilized that a short option name is always 1 character long, and thus, since-Erequire parameter, the rest of this argument will be interpreted as the parameter of the option.
+(Note, that because if this, grouping (as-qxs) will not work if an option in the group, other than the very last option, requires parameter.)
+The next argument of the command-line will not be interpreted as parameter to-E.-E=cp852: This is similar to the latest, but the option name and parameter value is separated with=--source-encoding cp852--source-encoding=cp852

 I didn't show the combinations like -E="cp852", as the usage of quotation marks is shell dependent.
 See the section about using the command-line for more information.